 - The Office of Legislative Services (OLS) finds that this bill would result in an indeterminate annual State expenditure increase related to the establishment of the New Jersey State Board of Home Improvement and Home Elevation Contractors, the processing of licenses and regulation of home improvement and home elevation contractors, and the completion of the public information campaign by the Division of Consumer Affairs in the Department of Law and Public Safety.
 The OLS further notes that the bill will increase annual State revenue collections from application fees, licensure fees, fines, and penalties by indeterminate amounts. - The bill establishes the New Jersey State Board of Home Improvement and Home Elevation Contractors, which is to consist of nine members under the Division of Consumer Affairs, to provide for the licensure of home improvement and home elevation contractors.
-The bill directs that the board members may be reimbursed for expenses related to their positions. - The OLS anticipates that the State may annually collect indeterminate fines and penalty payments from violators of statutory and regulatory requirements applicable to the newly licensed profession.
-A violator may receive a civil penalty of \$10,000 for an initial violation and \$20,000 for any subsequent violations.
+The bill directs that the board members may be reimbursed for expenses related to their positions. - The OLS anticipates that the State may annually collect indeterminate fines and penalty payments from violators of statutory and regulatory requirements.
+A violator may receive penalties of up to \$15,000 for an initial violation and up to \$25,000 for any subsequent violations.